 While all still important, the biggest change has happened to the way that people buy.

-And decision makers consume at least 5 pieces of content before engaging with a sales rep.
+And 47% of buyers view at least 3-5 pieces of content before they contact a sales representative.

 This research on buyer behavior is further supported in a study conducted by International Data Corporation (IDC), which finds that 75% of B2B buyers and 84% of C-level or vice-president level executives use social media to make purchasing decisions.